mantlebee/docsify-glossary/examples/default/README.md

+?> All occurrencies from the `_glossary.md` page are replaced (case insensitive).
+See the source code for pre-replace text.
+Examples: Morpheus, morpheus, Morpheus&Neo, "Morpheus showed ...", Morpheus' ship

 # The Matrix

 Morpheus delivers this monologue to Neo as he explains to him how the Matrix works, and how to escape it.